Cold Sores (HSV-1)

 When someone gets infected with HSV-1, the virus makes its way through the skin and into a group of nerve cells called a ganglion (pronounced: GANG-glee-in).
 The virus moves in here, takes a long snooze, and every now and then decides to wake up and cause a cold sore.
 But not everyone who gets the herpes simplex virus develops cold sores.
 In some people, the virus stays dormant (asleep) permanently.

 What causes the virus to "wake up" or reactivate?
-The truth is, no one knows for sure.
-A person doesn't necessarily have to have a cold to get a cold sore — they can be brought on by other infections, fever, stress, sunlight, cold weather, hormone changes in menstruation or pregnancy, tooth extractions, and certain foods and drugs.
+No one knows for sure.
+A person doesn't need to have a cold to get a cold sore.
+Cold sores can be brought on by other infections, fever, stress, sunlight, cold weather, hormone changes in menstruation or pregnancy, tooth extractions, and certain foods and drugs.
 In a lot of people, the cause is unpredictable.

 Here's how a cold sore develops: